-The Company's Audit Committee is composed of Mr. George J. Bunze (Chairman), Mr. Richard Bélanger, Mr. Arthur Earle and Ms. Nycol Pageau-Goyette.
+The Company's Audit Committee is composed of Mr. George J. Bunze (Chairman), Mr. Richard Bélanger, Ms. Nycol Pageau-Goyette and Mr. John Barrie Shineton.
 All members of the Committee are "independent" and "financially literate" within the meaning of Multilateral Instrument 52-110 Audit Committees.

-Mr. George Bunze, a certified management accountant (CMA) since May 1968, is the former Chief Financial Officer of Kruger Inc., a manufacturer of paper, tissue, wood products, energy (hydro/wind) and wine and spirit products and currently serves as its Vice-Chairman.
-Mr. Bunze also serves on the Board of Directors and is Chairman of the Audit Committee of Intertape Polymer Group Inc. Mr. Richard Bélanger has been a chartered accountant since 1981 and was awarded the designation of "Fellow" (FCA) by the Ordre des comptables agréés du Ouébec in May of 2004.
+Mr. George Bunze, a certified management accountant (CMA) since May 1968, is the former Chief Financial Officer of Kruger Inc., a manufacturer of paper, tissue, wood products, energy (hydro/wind) and wine and spirits products and currently serves as its Vice-Chairman.
+Mr. Bunze also serves on the Board of Directors and is Chairman of the Audit Committee of Intertape Polymer Group Inc. Mr. Richard Bélanger has been a chartered accountant since 1981 and was awarded the designation of "Fellow" (FCA) by the Ordre des comptables agréés du Québec in May of 2004.
 Mr. Bélanger sits on several boards of directors, including that of Laurentian Bank of Canada, where he also serves as Chairman of its Audit Committee and as a member of its Risk Management Committee.
 Since May 2007, Mr. Bélanger sits on the Board of Trustees of Genivar Income Fund (member of the Audit Committee and Chair of the Governance and Human Resources Committee).
-Mr. Arthur Earle, a graduate of Harvard Business School, served for 7 years as Group Vice-President Subsidiaries of Dominion Textile Inc. and 9 years as Chairman of the Board of Aéroports de Montréal.
-Mr. Earle served several years (until March of 2007) on the board of directors and the audit committee of Shermag Inc., a public company specializing in the production and distribution of residential furniture.
-Mrs. Nycol Pageau-Goyette is a graduate of the Université de Montréal and is a fellow certified administrator.
+Mrs. Nycol Pageau-Govette is a graduate of the Université de Montréal and is a fellow certified administrator.
 She is the founder and main shareholder of companies operating in the fields of management (servicing not-for-profit organizations) and environment (processing and recycling wastes from pharmaceutical and cosmetic companies).
 She has served as director on various boards of public and private companies and has chaired the audit committee of the Fonds de solidarité des travailleurs du Québec (F.T.Q.), a venture capital firm.
+Mr. John Barrie Shineton holds a degree in Mechanical Engineering from University of Manitoba and is President and Chief Executive Officer of Norbord Inc. ("Norbord").
+Appointed to this role in 2004, Mr. Shineton is responsible for the overall management and strategic direction of Norbord, which employs approximately 2,700 people at 15 manufacturing locations in the United States, Europe and Canada.
+Publicly traded on the Toronto Stock Exchange, Norbord is one of the world's largest producers of oriented strand board (OSB).
+Mr. Shineton has held various positions within Norbord since joining the company in 1999, including Executive Vice-President, Wood Products and Managing Director of European Operations.
+Mr. Shineton has more than 30 years experience in the forest industry sector, having held senior level marketing and sales and operations positions for such companies as International Forest Products and Northwood Pulp and Timber.